Benzoyl Peroxide vs. Salicylic Acid: What's The Difference & Which Should You Use?

 Becoming well-versed in the glossary of acne-fighting ingredients, we admit, is no walk in the park (the acids alone can be dizzying).
 But when those pesky blemishes pop up, you don't want to slather on any ol' ingredient and hope for the best—you need to make an informed choice based on your skin type.

 There's no shortage of treatments to choose from, but let's start with two of the most popular: benzoyl peroxide and salicylic acid.
-They're often conflated, so it's important to know just when and how to use both of these powerful ingredients (hint: It depends on the type of acne you have).
+They're often touted as the best solutions for managing acne, but it's important to know just when and how to use both of these powerful ingredients (hint: It depends on the type of acne you have).

 What is benzoyl peroxide?

-Like its cousin, hydrogen peroxide, benzoyl peroxide is antimicrobial—meaning it can kill acne-causing bacteria.
-But while you should probably steer clear of using hydrogen peroxide for acne (short answer: It's way too harsh for your skin), there's tons of research1 touting the latter as an effective acne treatment.
+Like its cousin, hydrogen peroxide, benzoyl peroxide is antimicrobial—meaning it can kill bacteria.
+But while you should definitely steer clear of using hydrogen peroxide for acne (short answer: It's way too harsh for your skin), there's tons of research1 touting the latter as an effective acne treatment because of these antimicrobial properties.

 - Cons: However, some might find benzoyl peroxide to be rather drying.
 "Skin dryness and irritation are the most common side effects," Rodney mentions.
 Especially for those with sensitive skin, you might face some burning, redness, stinging, and skin peeling.
 It makes sense: Peroxide has the ability to bleach fabrics, so it's understandable the ingredient might be too harsh for some sensitive-skinned folk.